coder7676mit/UART-Tx-Rx-verilog/README.md

 # UART Tx-Rx Design in Verilog

 A robust, synthesizable **Universal Asynchronous Receiver/Transmitter (UART)** RTL implementation.
-This project features a modular architecture including a baud rate generator, 16× oversampling receiver, and a seven-segment display interface for real-time data visualization on FPGA hardware.
+This project features a modular architecture including a baud rate generator, 16× oversampling receiver, and a seven-segment display interface for real-time data visualization using **Xilinx Vivado**

 ---